-- 1. The Applicant made its application for the gTLD .music on 13th June 2012 (ID 1-1058-25065).
+- 1. The Applicant made its application for the gTLD .music on 13th June 2012 (ID 1-1175-68062).
 The Objection was lodged on 13th March 2013 and the Response on 5th June 2013. - 2.
-On 7th May 2013 the International Centre for Expertise of the ICC ("Centre") consolidated this case with cases EXP/462/ICANN/79 (A2IM v Charleston Road Registry

-- Inc.), EXP/463/ICANN/80 (A2IM v Dot Music Limited), EXP/470/ICANN/87 (A2IM v Entertainment Names Inc.) and EXP/477/ICANN/94 (A2IM v Victor Cross, LLC) because the applied for string, .music, and Objector were the same in all cases.
-The effect of consolidation is not to make evidence in one case evidence in all it is merely to ensure consistency and achieve some time savings.
-I must give a separate decision in relation to each case based on the evidence and submissions in that case. - 3.
-All communications between the parties, and myself have been electronic (Art.
+On 7th May 2013 the International Centre for Expertise of the ICC ("Centre") consolidated this case with cases EXP/462//ICANN/79 (A2IM v Charleston Road Registry Inc.), EXP/467/ICANN/84 (A2IM v DotMusic Inc.), EXP/470/ICANN/87 (A2IM v Entertainment Names Inc.) and EXP/477/ICANN/94 (A2IM v Victor Cross, LLC) because the applied for string, .music, and Objector were the same in all cases.
+The effect of consolidation is not to make evidence in one case evidence in all - it is merely to ensure consistency and achieve some time savings.
+I must give a separate decision in relation to each case based on the evidence and submissions in that case.

+- 3. All communications between the parties, and myself have been electronic (Art.
 6(a) of the Procedure) and in English (Art.
 5(a) of the Procedure).
 I did not find a hearing necessary.
 The draft Expert Determination was submitted for scrutiny to the Centre in accordance with Art.
 21(a) and (b) of the Procedure. - 4.
-On 12th August 2013the Objector sought leave to file an additional submission and new information and reply to the Applicant's Response.
-By an email of 19th August 2013 the Applicant contested the Panel's power to admit the new material and contended that, if there is such a power, the rules for its exercise did not apply here.
-If nonetheless I decided to admit the new material it sought a right of reply. - 5.
-By my interim ruling of 21st August 2013 I decided I had power to admit the further material (my reasons can be found repeated in my decision in A2IM v Red Triangle LLC EXP/460/ICANN/77) and to admit it on the facts of this case.
-On 7th September 2013 the Applicant duly submitted an additional written statement on 6th September 2013 with supporting exhibits. - 6.
-The rules governing the substance of what I have to decide and the procedure to be applied are the Rules for Expertise of the ICC ("ICC Rules"), supplemented by the ICC Practice Note on the Administration of Cases ("ICC Practice Note") under the Attachment to Module 3 of the gTLD Applicant Guidebook, New gTLD Dispute Resolution Procedure ("Procedure") of the gTLD Applicant Guidebook ("Guidebook I collectively call these "the Rules" but where appropriate will identify the particular rule concerned. - 7.
+On 12th August 2013 the Objector sought leave to file an additional submission and new information and reply to the Applicant's Response.
+By an email of 16th August 2013 the Applicant contested the Panel's power to admit the new material and contended that, if there is such a power, the rules for its exercise did not apply here. - 5.
+By my interim ruling of 21st August 2013 I decided I had power to admit the further material (my reasons can be found repeated in my decision in A2IM v Red Triangle LLC EXP/460/ICANN/77), to admit it on the facts of this case and to allow the Applicant a right of response.
+On 6th September 2013 the Applicant duly submitted an additional written Sur-Response on 6th September 2013 with supporting Annexes. - 6.
+The rules governing the substance of what I have to decide and the procedure to be applied are the Rules for Expertise of the ICC ("ICC Rules"), supplemented by the ICC Practice Note on the Administration of Cases ("ICC Practice Note") under the Attachment to Module 3 of the gTLD Applicant Guidebook, New gTLD Dispute Resolution Procedure ("Procedure") of the gTLD Applicant Guidebook ("Guidebook").
+I collectively call these "the Rules" but where appropriate will identify the particular rule concerned. - 7.
 Much more specifically the Rules as they apply to community objections are set out in a number of Articles of Module 3 of the Guidebook.
 For convenience I have gathered them altogether as Appendix A to this determination.
 The broad structure is as follows: - (1) The Objector must show it has standing as defined in Art.
 3.2.2 and elaborated in Art.
-3.2.2.4, and

-(2) The Objector must prove each of the four tests set out and elaborated in Art.
+3.2.2.4, and - (2) The Objector must prove each of the four tests set out and elaborated in Art.
 3.5.4.